You may have many questions about the benefits of priming a floor. Do you really need to use a primer? Why? We answer those questions for you.

 Can I seal my floor with PVA?

 Do not use PVA on the floor prior to applying any of our products.
 PVA is a not compatible.
 Should you apply a Regal Paint product over PVA you risk delamination of the paint and non-adherence to the floor.
 PVA itself is only a temporary measure to seal dust.
-If you were to use it prior to our products, you would essentially be putting a temporary product onto the floor (the PVA) and then painting a semi-permanent coating over the top (Regal products).
+If you were to use it prior to priming a floor with our products, you would essentially be putting a temporary product onto the floor (the PVA) and then painting a semi-permanent coating over the top (Regal products).
 If you are painting a concrete floor, PVA will sit on the surface of the concrete and will act as a barrier between the concrete and the floor-system first coat.
 As the PVA is not durable, it will delaminate and will take the paint with it.
 Also, because our products are solvent based, they will react with the PVA and make a mess of your floor.